kelbelss/security-and-auditing/Puppy Raffle/audit-findings.md

     }
 ```

-### [H-2] Wek randomness in `PuppyRaffle::selectWinner` allows users to influence or predict the winner and influence or predict the winning puppy NFT
+### [H-2] Weak randomness in `PuppyRaffle::selectWinner` allows users to influence or predict the winner and influence or predict the winning puppy NFT

 **Description:** Hashing `msg.sender`, `block.timestamp`, and `block.difficulty` together creates a predictible final number.
 A predictable number is not a random number.
 Malicious users can manipulate these values or know them ahead of time to choose the winner of the raffle themselves.